PietroBernardi/api-solid/ReadMe.txt

 ## **FR (Functional Requirements)**

-- [ ] The system shall allow users to register
+- [x] The system shall allow users to register
-- [ ] The system shall allow users to authenticate
+- [x] The system shall allow users to authenticate
-- [ ] The system shall allow users to retrieve their logged-in profile
+- [x] The system shall allow users to retrieve their logged-in profile
 - [ ] The system shall allow users to retrieve the number of check-ins made by the logged-in user
 - [ ] The system shall allow users to retrieve their check-in history.
 - [ ] The system shall allow users to search for nearby gyms.
 - [ ] The system shall allow users to search for gyms by name.
-- [ ] The system shall allow users to check in at a gym.
+- [x] The system shall allow users to check in at a gym.
 - [ ] The system shall validate a user's check-in.
 - [ ] The system shall allow users to register a gym.

 ## **BL (Business Logic)**

-- [ ] The system shall prevent users from registering with a duplicate username.
+- [x] The system shall prevent users from registering with a duplicate email.
 - [ ] The system shall prevent users from making two check-ins on the same day.
 - [ ] The system shall allow users to check in only if they are within 100 meters of the gym.
 - [ ] The system shall allow check-ins to be validated only within 20 minutes after creation.